System Design Space

 Firebase Cloud Messaging (FCM)

-FCM Architecture
+FCM architecture

 POST /v1/projects/<project_id>/messages:send

-Message Types
+Message types

-• Notification — FCM shows automatically
+• Notification — rendered automatically by FCM

-• Data - the application processes itself
+• Data — processed explicitly by the application

-FCM HTTP v1 Request
+Sample FCM HTTP v1 request

 {